Elizabeth Holmes indicted on wire fraud charges, steps down from Theranos

 Minutes before the charges were made public, Theranos announced that Holmes has stepped down as CEO.
 The company's general counsel, David Taylor, will take over as CEO.
 Holmes will stay on as chair of the company's board.

-The company, was once valued at as much as $9 billion.
+Theranos was once valued at as much as $9 billion.

 Holmes dropped out of Stanford University to launch Theranos in 2003 with a plan to offer cheaper, more efficient alternative to traditional medical tests.
 It promised patients the ability to test for conditions like cancer and diabetes with just a few drops of blood.

 Holmes was once lauded as the youngest self-made female billionaire.
 But her net worth was revised down to nothing after Wall Street Journal investigative reporter John Carreyrou started digging into the technology behind her blood testing startup.
+Carreyrou's first expose on the company ran in October 2015 and Theranos voided two years of its blood tests just seven months later.

 In March, the SEC announced "massive fraud" charges of $700 million against Theranos, Holmes and Balwani.
 The SEC said Theranos, Holmes and Balwani misled partners and investors about the company's technology, misrepresented revenue projections and falsely claimed it didn't need regulatory approval for its testing technology.